engula/engula/README.md

 node 8b23f970-542e-404d-b1a3-27130c87a8ea listen on 127.0.0.1:21812
 ```

-3. In another terminal, lists all Engula nodes:
+3. In another terminal, list all Engula nodes:

 ```
 engula node list